Nine people have been charged with alleged offences by Greater Manchester Police following Sunday's Manchester derby at the Etihad Stadium.

-One City fan has been charged with a racially aggravated public order offense, while two more have been charged with pitch encroachment.
+One City fan has been charged with a racially aggravated public order offence, while two more have been charged with pitch encroachment.

-Two others have been charged with being drunk and disorderly while one has been charged with a section five public order offense.
+A further two have been charged with being drunk and disorderly while one has been charged with a section five public order offence.

 Of the three United fans, two were charged with breaching a football banning order and another was charged with being drunk and disorderly.

 In addition, four other arrests were made on the day.
-One was summonsed for a racially aggravated public order offense, while another has been released without charge after being arrested for ticket touting.
+One was summonsed for a racially aggravated public order offence, while another has been released without charge after being arrested for ticket touting.

 A woman was cautioned for being drunk and disorderly and a man has been held in police custody on suspicion of possessing a class A drug.

 "To have just 13 arrests for a crowd of this size and a match of this proportion is a testament to the policing operation we put in place," chief inspector Steve Howard said.